DATTA1804/SecureIntegrate_Using_ServiceNow/README.md

 -> If someone wants to try it:

 ● Import the XML update set into ServiceNow.

 ● Commit changes.

 ● Access the SecureIntegrate application from the left navigation panel.

 ---

 📊 Future Enhancements :-

-● AI/ML-based anomaly and malware detection
+● Anomaly and malware detection

 ● Automated remediation of minor security issues

-● Integration with external SIEM systems (Splunk, QRadar) ● Multi-tenant monitoring for multiple ServiceNow instances
+● Integration with external SIEM systems (Splunk, QRadar)

+● Multi-tenant monitoring for multiple ServiceNow instances

 ---